-Setting up a Shopify store is fairly simple and quick.
-Enter your email address, the name of your store, and a password.
-Then, answer a couple of questions related to your business and store, and leave some additional personal information (name, address, city, etc.).
-After that, you can upload products (or do a bulk import through a .csv file), customize the design, and keep your account and payment information up-to-date.
+Setting up a Shopify store is quick and simple.
+You first enter your email address, the name of your store, and a password.
+Then, you answer a couple of questions related to your business and store and leave some additional personal information.

 If you purchase a custom domain name from Shopify, it’ll be automatically activated.
-Alongside that, SSL will be on by default right off the bat.
+Alongside that, you’ll have an SSL certificate included to secure your site.
 Even if you don’t buy a domain name from Shopify, connecting your own domain name is a simple and relatively short process.

 Pricing Plans and Costs

-The platform offers a 14-day free trial that doesn’t require credit card information, only basic info, so literally anyone can try it out.
+The platform offers a 14-day free trial that doesn’t require you to input any credit card information.
+You just submit some basic information and away you go.

 Let’s have a look at the prices of the three regular Shopify plans: